xSatori/xSatori/README.md

-- 👋 Hi, I’m @xSatori
-- 👀 I’m interested in crypto and web3.
-- 🌱 I’m just beginning to learn to code.
-- 📫 How to reach me: @0xSatori on Twitter | Satori#1337 on Discord
+Contact me: @0xSatori Twitter | Satori#1337 Discord

 <!---
 xSatori/xSatori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.